Next Level (Ayumi Hamasaki album): Composition and music

 All the lyrics on Next Level were written by Hamasaki herself.
 Her intentions for the record was to write about "current issues" rather than anything from the past, which would have found to "lose sensibilities of hopes and wishes...".
 Moreover, a writer from the Japanese magazine ViVi believed the titling of Next Level reflected the major theme of the album, which is determination and the "stepping stones" of building a better "future".
 She admitted to S Cawaii magazine that these concepts had been on her mind since her debut, but never got around to creating an album inspired by the theme.
 Additionally, she also viewed the theme as her ability in "not stopping" as a musician.
 Stylistically, Next Level was noted by music critics as a departure from her previous records.
-Adam Greenberg from AllMusic felt the album took an "interesting line" from her previous releases, describing its sound as a "thick, somewhat wild release of dance tracks infused with a healthy dose of technology."
+Adam Greenberg from AllMusic found that it builds on the "heavier electronica bent" of Hamasaki's remix albums, as opposed to the "standard dance and pop" styles most associated with her music.
 However, Japanese magazine CD Journal felt the album was divided by "aggressive" and "chaotic" dance tracks, and "hard edge rock" music.

 It opens with two club-driven tracks: an interlude titled "Bridge to the Sky", and the promotional titular song.
 "Disco-munication" is the second interlude on the album, blending "sophisticated" electric guitars with electronic music.
 "Energize" is another electronic track, and is one of the only numbers on the album that include English phases ("Put your hands up together, keep your heads up forever, let me sing forever,").
 The fifth track "Sparkle" was noted as a club song with an electronic arrangement, similar to the follow-up song "Rollin'".
 Both tracks feature autotune and vocoder pro-tools, a first for Hamasaki.
 The album's sixth track, "Green", shows a departure from the album's earlier electronic style; it focuses more on older traditional Japanese sound, alongside instrumentation of electric guitars and drums.
 The album's third interlude, "Load of the Shugyo", was described as an "atmospheric" number with heavy rock instruments in its composition.
 Rock music is then influenced on the following tracks "Identity"—a song that discusses about self-confidence—the single "Rule", and the tune "Love 'n' Hate", which talks about the effects of lust.
 The album's fourth and final interlude "Pieces of Seven" was noted for its "atmospheric" sounds of an ocean, until the second half of the track diverges into a harder rock style.
 "Days" is the album's first pop ballad, and is described as a love song.
 It closes with the ballad "Curtain Call", which features a choir and piano riffs throughout its composition.